baadjis/peoplecounter/readme.md

 ```

-in a another terminal go the frontend directory
+in a another terminal go to the frontend directory
 install the  node modules and launch the frontend(make sure the backend server is still running)

 ```